iiian/zig-debug-symbs/README.md

 - a) The predicate guarding each block **must** have evaluated to false, because `(0 > 1) == false`.

 - b) The last statement of each control flow block is immediately preceded by a print statement.
-If we were actually about to execute the last statement of the `while/if` loop, we would `stdout`, but we actually see nothing.
+If we were actually about to execute the last statement of the `while/if` loop, we would have something printed in `stdout`, but in fact we see nothing.

 # Example screenshots: